NyagiByte/Nyagi_Bits_and_Bytes/CONTRIBUTING.md

 Since an american set the standard, most dates are in the MM/DD/YY format.
 Example:
 `//Slushy Ice added 5/16/24 - Nyagi`
 ### Naming Conventions
+Update: See the lang section for chemicals,
 Chemlib-style items should follow the naming conventions set in place to help them blend in with the also renamed chemlib items.
 Chemical items (So beakers/flasks) should be named "Sample of <chemical_name>" and have the id of "sample_<chemical_name>"
 Dusts follow a similar convention, although it might not be perfectly consistent.

 ## Items
 ### Things that should not be registered
 Buckets and the item form of blocks are handled elsewhere.
 Do not register them here.
+Chemlib-style samples and dusts are handled in their own system, keep them there.
 ### Registering the item
 To add an item, head to the ModItems class.
 There, add a new entry to the list like this.